rovelstars/discord-list/README.md

 -   Keep your repository open source, with the same license.
 -   Link our repository in your instance.
--   Do not edit the footer, as the default footer follows the AGPL-3.0 license, or we may be report you.
+-   Do not edit the footer, as the default footer follows the AGPL-3.0 license.
 -   Do not make a new repository on github and upload your own deployment codes there, instead fork our repository and do changes there.

 ---